-The Compensation Committee held one meeting during fiscal year 2018.
-No additional compensation is paid to directors for participation on the Compensation Committee.
-The Compensation Committee operates under a written charter, which was adopted on October 11, 2010, and is attached as Exhibit B to the Proxy Statement for the 2017 Annual Meeting of Shareholders.
+The Compensation Committee held one meeting during fiscal year 2019.
+No additional compensation is typically paid to directors for participation on the Compensation Committee, however, the Company paid \$1,000 to each Compensation Committee attendee due to the length of the meeting.
+The Compensation Committee operates under a written charter, which was adopted on October 11, 2010, and is attached as Exhibit A to this Proxy Statement.
 The charter is not available on the Company's website.